-Anti-incumbent mood gets test in first House GOP primaries
+Anti-incumbent mood tested in 1st House GOP primaries

 Washington — When the calendar turns to March in this year of the irate voter, the first wave of congressional Republicans will find out whether they have their very own Dave Brat waiting for them.